vugu/vugu/README.md

 - [x] Efficiently syncs to browser DOM.
 - [x] Static HTML output (great for tests).
 - [x] DOM Events, click, etc.
-- [x] Basic data hashing to avoid unnecessary computation where possible.
+- [x] Modification tracking to avoid unnecessary computation where possible.
 - [x] Basic dev and prod server tooling, easy to get started
-- [ ] Rewrite everything so it is not so terrible internally and stablize existing features to avoid breaking things moving forward as much as possible (big task, but well in-progress!)
+- [x] Rewrite everything so it is not so terrible internally
 - [ ] URL Router
 - [ ] Server-side rendering (HTML generation works, needs URL Router to make it usable)
 - [ ] Performance optimizations
 - [ ] Go-only component events
+- [ ] Slots
+- [ ] Component library(s)
 - And much more...

 ## Notes